AntonioModer/adonaac.github.io/source/documentation/area/index.markdown

 {% method createEntity entity_type string x number y number settings table[any][optional] %}

+*   creates an entity **at the end of the current frame**, if you need to rely on this entity's creation to do stuff on this frame then use {% text createEntityImmediate %}; physics enabled classes should be created at the end of the frame (with this call) otherwise bugs are generated if an object is trying to be created while the box2d world is updating
 *   {% param entity_type %}: the type of the entity to be created, available types are all classes created with the {% text fg.Class %} call
 *   {% param x, y %}: the initial position to spawn the entity at
 *   {% param settings %}: the table with additional settings, the entity is added attributes defined by this table